 This is done to make the borrower aware of his obligation as he may fall short of funds to repay the loan at maturity.
 A two-step payment plan is used here under which the borrower can avail of a reset option to reset the loan using current market rates and use amortizing payment mode.
 This option can be availed only if the borrower is still the owner with not less than 30 days late payment in the preceding 12 months and has no loans against the property.

 On the other side, in the plan without the reset option, there might be an expectation that either the borrower has sold the property or refinanced it by the end of the maturity.
 This clearly involves the existence of refinancing risk in this kind of bullet loan repayment.

 Further, in the US, the Federal National Mortgage Association features such loan or mortgage payments based on a 30-year amortization.

 Advantages of Bullet Loan

-- The loan is advantageous for a company that has a short-term cash flow problem
+- The loan is advantageous for a company with a short-term cash flow problem.

 - Bullet loans come with an option wherein paying the interest monthly or yearly reduces the financial burden on the borrower at the time of repayment of the loan.